A note on the Tur\'an number of a Berge odd cycle: Proof of Theorems and

 Now we can apply Lemma \ref{cel2} to $\Gamma$ and $M$ to obtain $A_1,A_2,B_1,B_2$.
 Let us call the elements of $B_1$ \textit{red} edges and the elements of $B_2$ \textit{blue} edges.
 Let $G$ be the graph consisting of all the red and blue edges.
 Then $G$ is obviously $F$-free.

-Let us now take a random partition of $V(\cH)$ into $V_1$ and $V_2$ For every $a\in A$, we look at $b=M(a)$.
+Let us now take a random partition of $V(\cH)$ into $V_1$ and $V_2$.
+For every $a\in A_0$, we look at $b=M(a)$.
 If the two vertices of $b$ are in one part, and all the other vertices of $a$ are in the other part, we keep $a$, otherwise we delete it.
-Let $A^*$ denote the set of elements in $A$ that are not deleted.
-Let $G'$ be the graph consisting of the elements of $B'$ that are connected by an edge to an element of $A^*$.
-Then $G'$ is obviously $F$-free.
+Let $A^*$ denote the set of elements in $A$ that are not deleted (note that elements in $A\setminus A_0$ are never deleted, thus are in $A^*$).
+Let $G'$ be the graph consisting of the elements of $B'$ that are connected by an edge in $M$ to an element of $A^*$.
+Then $G'$ is obviously $F$-free, as it is a subgraph of $G$.